cssbristol/cssbristol.co.uk/pages/freshers.md

 ## Freshers' Week 2017

 We've got a number of exciting events lined up for Freshers' Week (also known as Welcome Week).
-Details will be posted here and on the calendar as they become available, but here's an idea of what we're planning:
+As details become available they will be posted here, on the calendar and most importantly on the [Facebook group](https://www.facebook.com/groups/CSSBristol/), but here's an idea of what we're planning:

 * An exciting(-ish) stand at the Welcome Fair
 * A night out or two.
 Yes, computer scientists *can* party 🎉💾